Welcome To Our SDWR Fundraising Corner

-- Set Up Your Donor Drive Account
+- Set Up Your Donor Drive Campaign

 - This will be your main hub for collecting and managing donations to meet your goal.
 It’s easy to set up and even easier to share on all your social media and email accounts.

 - Complete The 25 Challenge